Turbulent Senate race now in hands of Alabama voters

 At the center is Roy Moore – “Judge Moore,” to his supporters.
 The 70-year-old Republican was twice ousted as state Supreme Court chief justice after flouting federal law, and now he’s attempting a political resurrection amid accusations of sexual misconduct with teenage girls when he was in his 30s.

-In Moore’s path is Democrat Doug Jones, a 63-year-old former U.S. attorney best known for prosecuting two Ku Klux Klansmen who killed four black girls in a 1963 church bombing.
+In Moore’s path is Democrat Doug Jones, 63, a former U.S. attorney best known for prosecuting two Ku Klux Klansmen who killed four black girls in a 1963 church bombing.

 The winner will take the seat previously held by Attorney General Jeff Sessions.
 Republicans hold a narrow 52-48 Senate majority.
 A routine election in Republican-dominated Alabama wouldn’t be expected to alter that balance, because Alabamians haven’t sent a Democrat to the upper chamber of Congress since 1992.
 President Donald Trump notched a 28-point win here in 2016 and remains popular in the state.